lbickmore/overwatch-api/README.md

 ## To Do
  * Convert into REST API or something akin to that.
  * Grab player level and add to a player stats key in the players data object
- * (Maybe) Don't require users to input their system_type.
-Determine that based on lack of battlenet id number and return a choice between xbox and ps4.

 ## Completed Features
  * Command line tool to pull data for any user given their user information and system.
    Ex: `cli.rb pc BlueShoesYes 1548` will return with a csv of all my stats :D
+ * system_type no longer required!
+Input is determined based on lack of battlenet ID #.
+At the moment this will return the first name that matches Playstation then Xbox.
+Potential further work required.

 ## Description